israelpablo/DatoMasivos/Final-project/README.md

 ```
 val startTimeMillis = System.currentTimeMillis()
 ```
-now is necessary separeted the values and we splitting the data in 70% and 30%.
+now it is necessary to separate the values and we split the data in 70% and 30%.
 ```
 val Array(trainingData, testData) = dataIndexed.randomSplit(Array(0.7, 0.3))
 ```